 Don’t be afraid to load up on the apps - they’re some of the best things here.
 The big chunks of octopus with potatoes and a romesco sauce are a foolproof order.

 Time to get into the pizzas.
-This one uses Provel, a stringy cheese that's popular in St. Louis, with pepperoni, sausage, and pickled chiles.
+This one uses Provel, a stringy cheese that’s popular in St. Louis, plus pepperoni, sausage, and pickled chiles.
 The crust is thin, and it does start to fall apart as you get into the middle.

 One of the underrated things about Speedy Romeo is that you can bring pretty much anyone here and they’ll find something to eat.
 Got someone who doesn’t eat meat?
 Doesn’t like tomato sauce?
 Direct them to the White Album, topped with roast garlic and four kinds of cheese.
 It’s hard to eat several slices of this, but you can try.

-Speaking of things you will only be able to eat a few bites of, this is a pizza with Katz' pastrami on top and an everything bagel crust.
+Speaking of things you will only be able to eat a few bites of, this is a pizza with pastrami on top and an everything bagel crust.
 Is it delicious?
 Yes.
 Is it a fun novelty?
 Yes.
 Will it also give you an extra chin?
 Probably.

 Speedy Romeo knows how to cook a steak.
 The smaller of the two steak options, this 16 oz. strip comes sliced into big, delicious, crispy-on-the-outside pieces.
 There’s a salsa verde dipping sauce, but you don’t even really need it.

 Guess what?
-Speedy knows how to make a burger too.
+Speedy knows how to make a burger, too.
 Feel free to cozy up to the bar and order one.